cakephp/docs/en/tutorials-and-examples/cms/articles-controller.rst

 If we were to save an Article right now, saving would fail as we are not creating a slug attribute, and the column is ``NOT NULL``.
-Slug values are typically a URL safe version of an article's title.
+Slug values are typically a URL-safe version of an article's title.
 We can use the :ref:`beforeSave() callback <table-callbacks>` of the ORM to populate our slug::

     // in src/Model/Table/ArticlesTable.php